rrivera1849/fastjsonlreader/README.md

 JSONL (JSON Lines) is a common format where each line is a valid JSON object.
 Normally, accessing the *nth* line requires scanning from the beginning.
-`fastjsonlreader` builds and reuses a lightweight cache of byte offsets so you can jump directly to any line in **O(1) file seek time**.
+`fastjsonlreader` builds and reuses a lightweight cache of byte offsets so you can jump directly to any line in **O(1) file seek time**, without ever loading the entire JSONL file into memory.

 ---